jiajun6/Get_Clean_data/CodeBook.md

 ## Context

 Data was collected by a group of researchers to analyze the possibility of using smartphones with embedded inertial sensors to assess human activity.
 The experiment was done with 30 subjects carrying the smartphones, who were video-recorded while performing one among six activities (walking, walking upstairs, walking downstairs, sitting, standing, laying).
 Three-axial linear acceleration and 3-axial angular velocity were measured with the inertial sensors during activities.
-The sensor signals were pre-processed (i.e., noise filtering, time window sampling) and 561 features from time and frequency domains were calculated for each activity performed by each subjects.
+The sensor signals were pre-processed (i.e., noise filtering, time window sampling) and 561 features from time and frequency domains were calculated for each activity performed by each subject.
 The data set was randomly partitioned into a training set (70% of the subjects) and a testing set (30% of the subjects).
 The data files were made available for further analysis on the UCI Machine Learning Repository.
 In order to be able to analyze that data, one needs to assemble the various parts that are contained in separate files (i.e., measurements, features, activities, subjects).
 More details on the experiment and the data can be found at the following address:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Objectives

-The objective of this project was to first assemble the different files to compose a data set according to the specifications listed below, and to create a second data containing the average values of selected features for each activity and each subject.
+The objective of this project was to first assemble the different files to compose a data set according to the specifications listed below, and to create a second data set containing the average values of selected features for each activity and each subject.
 The specifications included:
 - merging the training and testing data;
 - selecting only features corresponding to the mean and standard deviation of each measurement;
-- use descriptive labels to identify selected features;
+- using descriptive labels to identify selected features;
-- use the appropriate label to identify activities.
+- using the appropriate label to identify activities.

 ## Data source

-The files used were downloaded from the following site: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The files were downloaded using this URL: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The following unzipped files were used:
-- train/X_train.txt: training set of measurements (features.txt: list of 561 features corresponding to each column of the measurement files;
-- features.txt: contains labels for the 561 features - 561 * 2 (feature # and label);
+- features.txt: labels for the 561 features - 561 * 2 (feature # and label);
-- activity_labels.txt: contains the six activity labels - 6 * 2 (activity code + label));
+- activity_labels.txt: six activity labels - 6 * 2 (activity code and label));
-- train/x_train.txt: contains the training data (7352 observations * 561 features);
+- train/x_train.txt: training data (7352 observations * 561 features);
-- train/y_train.txt contains the activity code corresponding to each observation (7352 * 1);
+- train/y_train.txt: activity code corresponding to each observation of the training set (7352 * 1);
-- train/subject_train.txt: contains subject id (21 values between 1 and 30);
+- train/subject_train.txt: subject id for training set (21 values between 1 and 30);
-- test/x_test.txt: contains the testing data (2947 observations * 561 features);
+- test/x_test.txt: testing data (2947 observations * 561 features);
-- test/y_test.txt contains the activity code corresponding to each observation (2947 * 1);
+- test/y_test.txt: activity code corresponding to each observation of the testing set (2947 * 1);
-- test/subject_test.txt: contains subject id (9 values between 1 and 30, not found in train/subject_train.txt);
+- test/subject_test.txt: subject id for testing set (9 values between 1 and 30, not found in train/subject_train.txt);

 ## Methods

 After reading all data files into R, the following steps were followed (see the run_analysis.R script in the same repo).

-# 1. Selection of features
+### 1. Selection of features

 The required features were first selected.
-The initial names of the features found in features.txt allowed to identify the variable and the mathematical treatment applied.
+The initial names of the features found in features.txt helped identifying the variables and the mathematical treatment applied on it.

 There was a total of 33 variables (for variables ending with XYZ, there was one variable for each axis):
 - tBodyAcc-XYZ